ufal/npfl122/tasks/ppo.md

 a return of at least 500.

 The [ppo.py](https://github.com/ufal/npfl122/tree/master/labs/13/ppo.py)
-template contains a skeleton implementation of the PPO algorithm.
+template contains a skeleton of the PPO algorithm implementation.
 Regarding the unspecified hyperparameters, I would consider the following ranges:
 - `batch_size` between 64 and 512
 - `clip_epsilon` between 0.1 and 0.2